spatstat/OGH2021/docs/notes/notes02.md

 To analyse spatial point pattern data, we will regard the observed *point pattern* ![x](https://latex.codecogs.com/png.latex?x "x") as a realisation of a random *point process* ![X](https://latex.codecogs.com/png.latex?X "X").

-It is helpful to visualise a point process as a collection ("ensemble") of many different possible outcomes:
+It is helpful to visualise a point process as a collection ("ensemble") of many different possible outcomes.
+Here is one example:

 <img src="notes02_files/figure-markdown_github/unnamed-chunk-1-1.png" width="100%" />